Supply-chain issues and a cyberattack: Why your bagel’s cream cheese might be spread a little thin

 Junior’s has had to pause production several times recently when a total of roughly 120,000 pounds of cream cheese were not delivered on time, Rosen said.
 Since cream cheese can’t be frozen, the company can bake only when it has a fresh supply.

-In reality, several issues appear to be contributing to the shortage, according to Christopher Wolf, a professor of agricultural economics at Cornell University: a lack of workers to staff the usual shifts at manufacturing plants, a scarcity of truck drivers to transport milk from farms to factories and the finished products to their destinations, and lagging production of cream-cheese packaging.
+In reality, several issues appear to be contributing to the shortage, according to Christopher Wolf, a professor of agricultural economics at Cornell University: a lack of workers to staff the usual shifts at manufacturing plants; a scarcity of truck drivers to transport milk from farms to factories and the finished products to their destinations; and lagging production of cream-cheese packaging.
 Disruptions at a Schreiber Foods plant from a cyberattack in October also may be a factor, he said.

 Supply-chain issues have become so common this year that Wolf feels about them the way he feels when someone calls a weather disaster a “black swan” event.
-Once it happens enough times, he said, it’s no longer unusual.
+Once it happens enough times, he said, it is no longer unusual.

 “At some point, it’s not the perfect storm,” Wolf said.
 “It’s the new weather pattern, right?”